kuber112/List-of-Books-I-have-read/README.md

 | John von Neumann | |

 I probably should add more newer authors who is still contributing post 2000's.
 I do not want to dilute the focus of the topics I am interested though.
 Theres only a handful of great works out there that are worth reading.
 A problem for tomorrow to think about.

+## Concerns
+As much as I would like to be transparent with whoever is reading my page, there is also the nagging concern that I should not reveal all I know and what I have studied; it is perfectly fine to show the technologies but it is not so much to show the sciences behind the technology.
+Again, it is something very hard for me to take into consideration.